Opening 2029

 Closing the Specialised-Care Gap

 Botswana's public and private healthcare systems provide strong primary and secondary care.
 However, tertiary specialised services — oncology radiation, interventional cardiology, robotic surgery and high-volume dialysis — remain unavailable in-country.
-TEMCO's four Centres of Excellence are designed to fill this gap, keeping patients at home and repatriating the BWP 600M+ annual medical outflow.
+TEMCO's four Centres of Excellence are designed to fill this gap, keeping patients at home and repatriating the hundreds of millions of pula in annual medical outflow.

 Advanced Oncology